 The appropriate concentration of antibiotic for selecting stable cell lines is different for each cell type.
 If the concentration for the desired cell type is unknown, a titration experiment must be performed to determine the lowest concentration of antibiotic needed to efficiently select transduced cells.
-In this protocol, we highlight the use of puromycin, the antibiotic utilized with the standard pLKO.1 vector.
+In this protocol, we highlight the use of puromycin, the antibiotic used with the standard pLKO.1 vector.
 Typically, 1-10 µg/mL are sufficient to kill most untransduced mammalian cell types.
-This general protocol can also be utilized for determining the optimal concentration of G418 required for the custom shRNA vectors.
-Higher concentrations than absolutely required of antibiotic could lead to off target effects and fewer cells for downstream analysis.
+This general protocol can also be used for determining the optimal concentration of G418 required for the custom shRNA vectors.
+Higher antibiotic concentrations than required could result in off-target effects and fewer cells for downstream analysis.